ThriveCart is shopping cart software that allows you to create a beautiful high converting cart and checkout pages for your products and services.

 - Multiple Integrations: The platform integrates with every major payment gateway.

-- Flexible Payment Models: ThriveCart has flexible payment models, including subscriptions, trials, and plans.
+- Flexible Payment Options: ThriveCart has flexible payment models, including subscriptions, trials, and plans.

 - Granular Coupon Control: The platform gives you absolute control over discounts and coupons.